msaroff/bbCodeWebEx/README.md

 Wrote the code used to access the contents of the clipboard, available at https://github.com/NiklasGollenstede/es6lib/, specifically the dom.js file.
 (Released under MIT License)

 #### \[erosman]
 Wrote the code for [internationalization of HTML pages](https://github.com/erosman/HTML-Internationalization).
 He is also a [prolific author of Firefox extensions](https://addons.mozilla.org/en-US/firefox/user/690471/).
-(It's 5 lines of code, without a specific license listed.)
+(Released under Mozilla Public License, 2.0)

 #### Lebedev Konstantin \[RubaXa], \[owen-m1], and Sean Kelly \[seank-com]
 Authors of the [SortableJS Library](https://github.com/SortableJS/Sortable).
 (Released under MIT License)